The University of Massachusetts Amherst

 Patenting Process

-5. Notice of Allowance: Hopefully, the responses to the Office Actions will be satisfactory to the examiner and the USPTO will send out a notice of allowance.
-At this point, formal patent drawings must be submitted to the PTO along with the payment of an issue fee.
-The patent will usually issue between 2 to 6 months from the date the issue fee was paid.
-Please note that it can take anywhere from 3 to 5 years or longer for a patent application to become an issued patent.
-Biotech applications often take longer.
+Notice of Allowance: Hopefully, the responses to the Office Actions will be satisfactory to the examiner and the USPTO will send out a notice of allowance.
+Formal patent drawings must be submitted to the USPTO along with the payment of an issue fee.
+The patent will issue shortly after the issue fee is paid.
+It can take anywhere from 3 to 5 years or longer for a patent application to become an issued patent.
 Future maintenance fees for an issued U.S. patent will be due 3 ½, 7 ½, and 11 ½ years after issuance.
-These fees range from $880 to $3,100.
+These fees range from $800 to $3,100.
 A patent is good for 20 years from the earliest effective filing date of the application.